gfwilliams/XPhotonics_X1_Pro_CNC/README.md

-XPhotonics X1 Pro CNC connections
+XPhotonics/Xlaserlab X1 Pro CNC connections
 ====================================

 This is a quick list of the setup and connections to turn the X1 Pro into a CNC laser cutter.